karnwine729/Kemu/README.md

 ### Kemu

-Utility for Kerbal Space Program part modding
+Utility for reading and generating KSP .cfg files.

 #### Features to be implemented :